tanqhnguyen/envconfig/README.md

 Envconfig won't process a field with the "ignored" tag set to "true", even if a corresponding environment variable is set.

-The tag `file_content` can be used to read from a file, this is useful when we need to use (docker secret)[https://docs.docker.com/engine/swarm/secrets/].
+The tag `file_content` can be used to read from a file, this is useful when we need to use [docker secret](https://docs.docker.com/engine/swarm/secrets/).
 By default, it appends `_FILE` to the env variable name to look for the file path.
 For example, with this struct, envconfig will look for `MYAPP_SECRET_FILE`, change `file_content` to something if needed (for instance, `file_content:"__FILE"`, this will look for `MYAPP_SECRET__FILE`).
 Content read from a file will have higher priority than value stored in `MYAPP_SECRET`.
 If the file is not found / unreadable for whatever reason, it will fail gracefully and fallback to `MYAPP_SECRET`.

 ## Supported Struct Field Types